Jun 28, 2021 | 15 Mins read

 What is an engineering escalation in support?

 In the fast-paced world of technology, it is common for customers to encounter issues or seek assistance with products and services they use.
+Engineering escalations are typically triggered by unresolved customer issues or specific customer requests that require technical expertise beyond the scope of the support team.
 As a result, support teams play a crucial role in resolving customer queries and providing timely assistance.
-However, there are instances when an issue requires the engineering team's expertise, leading to escalations.
+However, there are instances when an issue requires the engineering team’s expertise, leading to escalations.
 Managing engineering escalations effectively ensures swift resolution and improves agent performance.
 This article will explore practical strategies for handling engineering escalations from support tools, be it Salesforce, Zendesk, or others, facilitating seamless collaboration and efficient issue resolution.

 Playbook to manage engineering escalations